mmomtchev/mmomtchev/README.md

 I am currently in the middle of a huge judicial scandal in France since several previous employers took part in a very shocking affair of sexual nature motivated by the intimate problem of one person with political connections.
 By now the affair has spiraled out ouf control and it involves a very large number of French judicial officials, the French police, politically exposed persons, and many big IT companies such as Google, Twitter, Amazon AWS, OSGeo, the OpenJS Foundation, StackOverflow, some YCombinator companies and even Steam and Cloud Imperium Games.

+I work both as a pass-time and also to raise awareness of my situation - since both the French judicial system and European CHR have decided that the intimate sexual problem of politically exposed person is a valid reason for complete judicial immunity - for him and for every other official involved.

 Currently I am living with a few bucks per day and I am offered a job if I am to accept to stop telling people about what happened - and to submit myself to sexual harassment - which is impossible to organize unless I shut up.

+As a libertarian transhumanist, I am willing to give up my life in the fight against medieval obscurantism combined and political corruption.

 ![Eunuch Programmers](https://orel.garga.net/image-3175739551.jpg)